-This overview describes the main control objectives and controls that are at least part of the engagement to the external auditor and are therefore expected in the external auditor's ISAE 3402 report.
-Within the scope of the Policy Rule, each bank must determine for itself which controls are included and described, depending on the specific processes and systems used.
+Within the requirements of the policy rule, each bank must determine for itself which controls are described and implemented, depending on the specific processes and systems used.
+The bank takes into account the requirements in the Single Customer View Policy Rule and the requirements with regard to the fields in the prescribed data model of the current data delivery agreement (GLO).
 To this end, the bank carries out a risk analysis, taking into account the size and complexity of the client portfolio.
-Based on this, the bank determines the nature, scope and depth of the controls required to achieve the control objectives.
+On this basis, the bank determines the nature, scope and depth of the controls required to achieve the control objectives.
+The controls described and implemented by a bank are part of the assignment to the external accountant on the basis of the ISAE 3402 type 2 standard and are included in the bank's associated report.